corradodebari/OML/Python.md

 # pip install cx_oracle
 ```
 ## 3. Configure connection:
-From Autonomous Database/Autonomous Database Details/DB Connection, Download Client Credentials Wallet.
+From **Autonomous Database/Autonomous Database Details/DB Connection**, Download Client Credentials Wallet.
 Take notes about one of the TNS names of Connection Strings to use later in the code.
 Unzip in a directory and copy all the files in:
 ```
 ./instantclient_18_5/network/admin/